Leon Trotsky: Brest-Litovsk

-Head of the Red Army (spring 1918)
+Head of the Red Army (Spring 1918)

 Trotsky speaks from his armoured train during the civil war in 1920.

 On 13 March 1918, Trotsky's resignation as Foreign Affairs Commissar was accepted.
 He was appointed People's Commissar of Army and Navy Affairs, replacing Podvoisky, and chairman of the Supreme Military Council.
 The post of commander-in-chief was abolished, giving Trotsky full control of the Red Army, responsible only to the Communist Party leadership, whose Left Socialist Revolutionary allies had left the government over the treaty.
 The entire Bolshevik Red Army leadership, including the former Defence Commissar Nikolai Podvoisky and commander-in-chief Nikolai Krylenko, vigorously protested against Trotsky's appointment and eventually resigned.
 They believed the Red Army should consist only of dedicated revolutionaries, rely on propaganda and force, and have elected officers.
 They viewed former imperial officers as potential traitors.
 Their views remained popular, and their supporters, including Podvoisky (who became one of Trotsky's deputies), were a constant source of opposition.
 Discontent with Trotsky's policies of strict discipline, conscription, and reliance on supervised non-Communist military experts led to the Military Opposition, active within the Party in late 1918–1919.

+Trotsky also expressed support for the Support for the Committee for Aid and Wounded Red Army Men (1920).
+He endorsed a number of measures to improve medical oversight and the living conditions of Red Army soldiers.
+This included his support for establishing joint workers-peasants committees for fraternal aid and facilitating a large participation of women in medical work during the Civil War.